 Federal Pell Grant Limit

 The amount of Federal Pell Grant funds you may receive over the course of your lifetime is limited by federal law.
 You may receive the Pell Grant for the equivalent of six years of full-time study.
 Each year of full-time study that you complete is equal to 100%.
+In certain situations, an eligible student can receive up to 150% of his or her scheduled Pell Grant for an award year.
 Because six years is the limit by federal law, students may receive 600% of their Pell Grant eligibility.

 If you are approaching your lifetime limit for the Pell Grant, the financial aid office will calculate for you your remaining eligibility for each academic year.
 You will be notified via email if your Pell Grant will be less than what you received in prior years due to the lifetime limit.